nanoutils/nanoutils/docs/docs/methods.md

 ## `has`

-Checks if an object has provided own property
+Checks if `object` has provided own property

 ```js
 import { has } from 'nanoutils'